refinedev/refine/documentation/tutorial/ui-libraries/layout/material-ui/react-router/index.md

 ## Adding a Custom Title

 Layout components are a composition of smaller components and they can be customized by providing respective props.
-The `<ThemedLayoutV2 />` component consists of the following components:
+The `<ThemedLayout />` component consists of the following components:

-- `<ThemedHeaderV2 />` for the header and can be customized via `Header` prop.
+- `<ThemedHeader />` for the header and can be customized via `Header` prop.
-- `<ThemedSiderV2 />` for the sidebar and can be customized via `Sider` prop.
+- `<ThemedSider />` for the sidebar and can be customized via `Sider` prop.
-- `<ThemedTitleV2 />` for the logo and the title of the app and can be customized via `Title` prop.
+- `<ThemedTitle />` for the logo and the title of the app and can be customized via `Title` prop.
 - There are also `Footer` and `OffLayoutArea` props for the footer and off-layout area respectively but they don't have default components for the layout.

-Let's change the title of our app with using the `Title` prop of the `<ThemedLayoutV2 />` component and the `<ThemedTitleV2 />` component.
+Let's change the title of our app with using the `Title` prop of the `<ThemedLayout />` component and the `<ThemedTitle />` component.

 Update your `src/App.tsx` file by adding the following lines: